install.packages("remotes")

 Choose suitable test statistics

 Next, we need to decide which test statistic(s) we are going to use for performing the test.
-Here, we are only interested in one parameter, namely the mean difference δ.
-Since the two samples share the same variance, we can use for example the t-statistic with a pooled estimate of the common variance.
+Here, we are only interested in one parameter, namely the mean difference δ\delta.
+Since the two samples share the same variance, we can use for example the tt-statistic with a pooled estimate of the common variance.

 This statistic can be easily computed using stats::t.test(x, y, var.equal = TRUE)$statistic.
 However, we want to extend its evaluation to any permuted version of the data.
 Test statistic functions compatible with flipr should have at least two mandatory input arguments:

-• indices1 which is an integer vector of size nx storing the indices of the data points belonging to the first sample in the current permuted version of the data.
+• indices1 which is an integer vector of size nxn_x storing the indices of the data points belonging to the first sample in the current permuted version of the data.

 Some test statistics are already implemented in flipr and ready to use.
 User-defined test statistics can be used as well, with the use of the helper function use_stat(nsamples = 2, stat_name = ).
 This function creates and saves an .R file in the R/ folder of the current working directory and populates it with the following template: